 In Glasgow, the No Knives, Better Lives campaign has been running across the city in hotspot areas in each of Glasgow's five localities - North, East, West, South East and South West.
-These target areas were identified as by CSG following an analysis of information from a range of sources including CSG, Strathclyde Police, the community and other key partners.
+These target areas were identified as by CSG following an analysis of information from a range of sources including CSG, Police Scotland, the community and other key partners.

 The CSG Mobile Resource team has to date played an integral part in the dissemination of the No Knives, Better Lives message to over 5,570 young people since its launch in Glasgow in July 2010.